Cannabis Addiction Explained

 - The countries with the highest rates of cannabis use are Zambia, the USA, Canada, and Nigeria.

 - Approximately 16% of Britons aged between 16 and 24 use cannabis each year.

 If you believe you have a problem with cannabis, do not ignore it.
-Just because cannabis is considered a less harmful drug than many others, that does not mean there are no dangers associated with cannabis use, and cannabis addiction can be extremely destructive.
-If you think you have a cannabis addiction, the sooner you can get help with your condition the better your prognosis will be – so as soon as you’re ready to reach out for help, call your GP and/or an addiction specialist to discuss your situation and the various treatment options which may be available to you.
+Just because marijuana is considered a less harmful drug than many others, that does not mean there are no dangers associated with cannabis use, and cannabis addiction can be extremely destructive.
+If you think you have a cannabis addiction, the sooner you can get help with your condition, the better your prognosis will be.
+As soon as you’re ready to reach out for help, call your GP and an addiction specialist to discuss your situation and the various treatment options which may be available to you.